-This cod recipe couldn’t be simpler!
+This cod recipe couldn’t be simpler, but yet it’s a very tender and flavorful cod recipe!
 Just cook the cod fish in a pan on the stove, then baste with garlic butter sauce.

 - Cod fish fillets – This is an affordable white fish that takes on the flavors it’s cooked with.
 Haddock, Pollack, or Mahi Mahi would make great substitutes.
 Feel free to use fresh or frozen versions of cod.
 Just be sure that it is fully thawed before you use it.

 - Olive oil – Or use another neutral cooking oil with a high smoke point like vegetable, avocado, or safflower oil.

 - Spices: garlic powder, onion powder, paprika, black pepper.
 Optional: some cayenne pepper

 - Unsalted butter – I suggest using unsalted butter as it’s easier to control the salt levels as salted butters all vary in the amount of salt in them.